What is a BORG (Blackout Rage Gallon)? The Latest Social Media Trend for College Students

 Is Drinking a Borg Safe?

-Despite their popularity, borgs pose significant risks, both short-term and long-term.
+Despite the popularity, borgs pose significant short-term and long-term risks.
 Consuming large amounts of alcohol can lead to alcohol poisoning, alcohol use disorder (AUD), and other health issues such as high blood pressure, cancer, and mental health issues.
-The promotion of borgs on social media platforms may contribute to misconceptions about their safety, encouraging young adults to underestimate the associated risks.
+The promotion of borgs on social media platforms may contribute to misconceptions about the safety of them and encourage young adults to underestimate the associated risks.

 Why Some Young Adults Think it’s Safe

-The prevalence of borgs on social media influences young adults to perceive them as safe and trendy.
+The prevalence of borgs on social media influences young adults, who perceive them as safe and trendy.
 However, this glamorization overlooks the potential dangers and health risks associated with excessive alcohol consumption.

 Can You Get Alcohol Poisoning From Borg Drinking?